aguss-afk/ioi2025/README.md

-#prep for ioi bol 25
+# prep for ioi bolivia 2025